Victoro057/5-page-website/README.md

-This is a 5 page website made as for a landcaping company
+This is a 5 page website made as for a landcaping company.